irmen/Pyro4/docs/source/tipstricks.rst

 running on Windows*.
 I realize this is a nasty side effect of importing Pyro, but it is doing this to prevent other socket code from using the option by mistake.
-Because there are platforms out there that don't have the option in the first place, socket code alread has to test for the existence of the option anyway.
+Because there are platforms out there that don't have the option in the first place, socket code already has to test for the existence of the option anyway.